zkxl/zkxl.github.io/_posts/2017-01-24-about-graph.md

 In a graph G, starting from a node u, run DFS and we got a DFS tree T that includes all the nodes in G. Now run BFS and we got the same tree.
 Prove: G = T. In other words, prove G doesn't contain any edge that is not in T.

-_Analysis:
+__NOTE:__ Typically, edges in a BFS/DFS tree must be in the original graph but edges in the original graph are not necessarily in the tree.

+_Analysis:_
-1. What is a DFS tree and how it is built?
+1. _What is a DFS tree and how it is built?_
-2. What is a BFS tree and how it is built?
+2. _What is a BFS tree and how it is built?_
-3. As long as there is an edge (u, v) in G, u and v are_ __at most__ _1-layer away in a BFS tree, regardless of the start_node.
+3. _As long as there is an edge (u, v) in G, u and v are_ __at most__ _1-layer away in a BFS tree, regardless of the start_node._
-4. As long as there is an edge (u, v) in G, u and v are either 1-layer away OR one of them is the ancestor of the other in a DFS tree T. If (u, v) is not in T, however, one of them must be the ancestor of the other._
+4. _As long as there is an edge (u, v) in G, u and v are either 1-layer away OR one of them is the ancestor of the other in a DFS tree T. If (u, v) is not in T, however, one of them must be the ancestor of the other._

 Prove by contradiction:
 1. Suppose there is an edge (u, v) in G but not in T.